 - Additional degrees (up to 5 points)

-- Publications and presentations (up to 2 points)
+- Publications (up to 2 points)

 The EPM framework, including the points allocation, was agreed by students, medical school staff and employers in 2011 following extensive consultation, piloting and an EPM Task and Finish Group.
 For more information please refer to www.isfp.org.uk